Securing the 5G Era

 • RESTful framework with OpenAPI 3.0.0 as the Interface Definition Language (IDL)

-Technologies Leveraged by 5G
+Technologies leveraged by 5G

 The 5GC network architecture will be service-based, meaning that core network operations may be performed through functions outside the operator network e.g. the cloud.
 This is a major shift from established core network security controls, however offers the operator the opportunity to leverage virtualization technologies.